 SOCI- 360.
 Sociological Theory.
-4 semester hours.
+4 credits.

 Fundamental concepts of the discipline and their interrelationships in general theories of society.
 The relationships between theory and research, theory and philosophical presuppositions, and theory and social structure.
 To be taken by each major, preferably in the junior year.
-Prerequisite: One sociology course of at least three semester hours.
+Prerequisite: One sociology course of at least three credits.
 Writing intensive.
 Every year.

 SOCI- 364.
 Political Sociology.
-4 semester hours.
+4 credits.

 Analysis of the role of power in society especially as institutionalized in the polity, with an emphasis on how political processes are related to the economy, education, family and religion.
-Prerequisite: One sociology course of at least three semester hours.
+Prerequisite: One sociology course of at least three credits.
 Writing intensive.
 Every year.

 SOCI- 370.
 Criminology and Criminological Theory.
-4 semester hours.
+4 credits.

 Theories of the nature and extent of crime, factors conditioning criminal behavior, methods of punishment and rehabilitation, and programs of crime prevention.
-Prerequisite: One sociology course of at least three semester hours.
+Prerequisite: One sociology course of at least three credits.
 Occasional writing-intensive sections.
 Every years.

 SOCI- 376S.
 Law and Society.
-4 semester hours.
+4 credits.

 Study of the functioning of both the formal structure and informal mechanisms of the legal domain within a society.
 Topics include the use of law as social control, the conflict-resolution function of the law and the structure of legal organizations.
 May be taught from either a sociological or anthropological perspective.
-Prerequisites: One sociology course of at least three semester hours.
+Prerequisites: One sociology course of at least three credits.
 Alternate years.

 SOCI- 380.
 Identity, Self and Society.
-4 semester hours.
+4 credits.

 Examination of the concepts of identity and identity formation to construct a more integrated view of self and society and to assess the value of these concepts for understanding human behavior.
 Draws upon various behavioral science materials.
-Prerequisite: One sociology course of at least three semester hours.
+Prerequisite: One sociology course of at least three credits.
 Writing intensive.
 Alternate years.

 SOCI- 390C.
 Russian and Central Eurasian Societies and Cultures.
-4 semester hours.
+4 credits.

 Analysis of the societies and cultures of the post-Soviet realm, emphasizing family life, religion, stratification, politics, law and education.
-Prerequisite: One sociology course of at least three semester hours.
+Prerequisite: One sociology course of at least three credits.
 Writing intensive.
 Alternate years.

 SOCI- 430.
 Seminar.
-4 semester hours.
+4 credits.

 Exploration of areas such as social theory, research methods, human ecology and population, social psychology, social organization and anthropology.
-Prerequisite: One sociology course of at least three semester hours.
+Prerequisite: One sociology course of at least three credits.
 Writing intensive.
 Every third year.
 This course may be repeated for credit.

 SOCI- 490.
 Independent Study.
-2-4 semester hours.
+2-4 credits.

 Individual research elected by the student in consultation with the department faculty.
-Prerequisite: One sociology course of at least three semester hours.
-This course may be repeated for credit but only four semester hours can be counted toward the major in Sociology.
+Prerequisite: One sociology course of at least three credits.
+This course may be repeated for credit but only four credits can be counted toward the major in Sociology.
 Can be used for the minor in Sociology only with departmental approval.

 SOCI- 491.
 Internship.
-2-4 semester hours.
+2-4 credits.

 Work-study course that provides opportunity to observe decision-making processes, relate course materials to practical problems and participate appropriately in a work environment.
-Prerequisite: One sociology course of at least three semester hours.
-This course may be repeated for credit but only four semester hours can be counted toward the major in Sociology.
+Prerequisite: One sociology course of at least three credits.
+This course may be repeated for credit but only four credits can be counted toward the major in Sociology.
 Can be used for the minor in Sociology only with departmental approval.

 SOCI- 498.
 Senior Thesis.
-4 semester hours.
+4 credits.